Taupō trumpeter in demand in brand new career with Royal New Zealand Navy Band

 Ngā mihi nui

-Nelson man Findley Barker has spent years getting to know the Royal New Zealand Air Force (RNZAF) through Air Cadets and has now finally joined the service.
+The new avionics technician has spent years getting to know the Air Force after five years with Air Cadets unit 23, “Ghost Squadron” and has now finally joined the service.
+He was one of 55 recruits who recently graduated at RNZAF Base Woodbourne.

 Now Aircraftman Barker said he is looking forward to learning new skills and taking up as many opportunities that life in the Air Force offers.

-The past few months on the recruit course threw some challenges at Aircraftman Barker, with two close friends who enlisted with him, leaving the course before graduating.
+The past few months on the recruit course threw some challenges at Aircraftman Barker, with two close friends who enlisted with him leaving the course before graduating.

 “But I quickly figured out, I could turn to the people around me when I needed to, although we had only known each other for a few months we had each other’s backs.
-I also missed my girlfriend at home, but I knew I would rather see her at my graduation after finishing the course than get homesick and leave early.”

-“The recruitment course tests everyone, but you will look back and it will be some of the best memories you have.
+“The basic course tests everyone, but you will look back and it will be some of the best memories you have.
 Joining the New Zealand Defence Force means you have an enormous amount of fun alongside having an interesting and fulfilling career.”